Humanitarian Law & Policy Blog

 Es folgen die Ankündigungen der letzten neuen Artikel des Blogs in Originalsprache, die zugleich auch als Podcast zur Verfügung stehen.
 Dieser Inhalt ist dynamisch extern eingebunden und unterliegt den Urheberrechten des IKRK als Quelle, nicht dieser Enzyklopädie.

-The post Twenty years on: the enduring impact of the ICRC customary IHL study and database appeared first on Humanitarian Law & Policy Blog.
+The post The adoption of the 1949 Geneva Conventions: a humanitarian break and colonial continuity appeared first on Humanitarian Law & Policy Blog.

-The post From crisis to recovery: managing the environmental impacts of armed conflict appeared first on Humanitarian Law & Policy Blog.
+The post Islamic law and the right to life in armed conflict appeared first on Humanitarian Law & Policy Blog.

 Weitere Informationen